-As part of the determination of eligibility and redetermination process, the HSP Rehabilitation Counselor and customer discuss the array of services, regardless of funding sources, which are available to the customer and for which the customer is eligible.
-It is the HSP Rehabilitation Counselor's responsibility to explain all service options to the customer, including, but not limited to, waiver services.
+As part of the determination of eligibility and redetermination process, the HSP Rehabilitation Counselor or the OA Case Manager and customer discuss the array of services, regardless of funding sources, which are available to the customer and for which the customer is eligible.
+It is the HSP Rehabilitation Counselor's or OA Case Manager's responsibility to explain all service options to the customer, including, but not limited to, waiver services.
 During these meetings, customers are informed of their rights.
 A document explaining the appeals process is given to customers at each PCP development, at the time of application, at reassessment, and at any time a service is changed.
-HSP Rehabilitation Coordinators are encouraged to work out any customer concerns prior to filing an appeal.
+HSP Rehabilitation Coordinators and OA Case Managers are encouraged to work out any customer concerns prior to filing an appeal.

 The MCO Care Coordinator provides "customer health education", including how to access benefits and supports, such as waiver services, at the initial face-to-face visit.
-The Care Coordinators are trained to engage and encourage the customer to take the lead in PCP development.
+The MCO Care Coordinators are trained to engage and encourage the customer to take the lead in PCP development.
 They also identify services that are available through other state and federal agencies, local entities, and charitable organizations that may assist the customer in attaining his/her goals and desires.
 The PCP that emerges from this conversation is to reflect waiver services and informal services.